zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/SubjectGroupComparisonTask/README.md

 }
 ```

 That's all!
+The Task Area only has a question, and nothing else.

-Most of the work is done by the `workflow.configuration` set for the Subject Group _Viewer._
+Most of the classification interactivity resides in the Subject Group Viewer.
+As such, most of the setup work is done by the `workflow.configuration` set for the Subject Group Viewer.

 Subject Group Comparison Task annotation (classification) data structure, example: